yoavram-lab/VBPCApy/paper/paper.md

 # Stability of Model Selection

-![Exact rank-recovery rate for VBPCApy (cost metric, top row) versus scikit-learn PCA with 95\% explained-variance threshold (EVR95, bottom row) across four missingness patterns (complete, MCAR, MNAR-censored, block).
-Each cell shows the recovery rate for a given combination of sample size $n$ and feature count $p$.
-VBPCApy maintains moderate recovery across all patterns, while the impute-then-PCA baseline degrades sharply under incomplete data.\label{fig:accuracy}](figure_accuracy.pdf)
+![Exact rank-recovery rate for VBPCApy (cost metric, top row) versus scikit-learn PCA with a 95\% explained-variance threshold (EVR95, bottom row) across four missingness patterns (Complete, MCAR, MNAR-censored, Block).
+Each cell shows the fraction of simulations in which the selected rank exactly matched the true rank for a given sample size $n$ and feature count $p$ (3,360 trials total: 4 $n$ $\times$ 5 $p$
+$\times$ 3 ranks $\times$ 4 patterns $\times$ 5 replicates).
+VBPCApy maintains 20–100\% recovery across all patterns, while the impute-then-PCA baseline collapses to near-zero under incomplete data.\label{fig:accuracy}](figure_accuracy.pdf)

 ![Error decomposition of rank selection.
-Panel A shows over- and under-selection rates by missingness pattern.
-Panel B reports the mean absolute error (MAE) between selected and true rank, split by missingness and metric.
-Panel C plots the average selected rank against the true rank, with error bars indicating one standard deviation.\label{fig:errors}](figure_errors.pdf)
+(A) Over- and under-selection rates by missingness pattern for cost, prms, and EVR95.
+(B) Mean absolute error (MAE) between selected and true rank, grouped by missingness pattern and metric; EVR95 MAE exceeds 5 under MCAR and MNAR while cost MAE stays below 2.
+(C) Mean selected rank versus true rank ($k_{\mathrm{true}} \in \{2, 5, 10\}$) with $\pm 1$ standard deviation bars; cost and prms track the diagonal closely, whereas EVR95 systematically over-selects.\label{fig:errors}](figure_errors.pdf)

-![Detection power — the probability of selecting at least the true number of components — by true rank (Panel A) and by each combination of missingness pattern and metric
+![Detection power — the probability of selecting at least the true number of components.
+(A) Power versus true rank for cost and prms, showing graceful degradation from near-unity at $k=2$ to roughly 65\% at $k=10$.
+(B) Power broken down by every combination of missingness pattern and metric; EVR95 achieves high nominal power primarily through systematic over-selection rather than accurate rank recovery.\label{fig:power}](figure_power.pdf)
-(Panel B).\label{fig:power}](figure_power.pdf)

 # Acknowledgements

-This work was supported by the Yoav Ram Lab at Tel Aviv University.
+This research was supported in part by the John Templeton Foundation (YR), the Minerva Stiftung Center for Lab Evolution (YR), and the Zuckerman STEM Leadership Program (JCM).

 # References